 What happens during TAVI?

 Methods may vary, depending on your condition and your healthcare provider's practices.
 Talk with your provider about what to expect.
 Generally, a TAVI procedure follows this process: You will need to remove any jewelry or other objects that may interfere with the procedure.
 You will need to remove your clothing and will be given a gown to wear.

 You will need to empty your bladder before the procedure.

 may be inserted in your neck and wrist to monitor the status of your heart and blood pressure, as to take blood samples.
 Alternate sites for the additional catheters include You will be positioned on the operating table, lying on your back.

-The anesthesiologist will continuously monitor your heart rate, blood pressure, breathing, and blood oxygen level during the surgery.
-Once you are sedated, a breathing tube tube will be inserted into your throat and into your trachea (breathing tube) to provide
+The anesthesiologist will continuously monitor your heart rate, blood pressure, breathing, and blood oxygen level during the procedure.
+If general anesthesia is used, a breathing tube will be inserted into your throat and into your trachea (breathing tube) to provide